ConorTighe/Raspberry-Pi-Gesture-App/README.md

 The Raspberry Pi model used for this project is a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) which is the third generation Raspberry Pi.
 This model has a Quad-Core 64bit CPU, 1GB RAM, 4 x USB ports, 4 pole Stereo output and Composite video port, HDMI, Ethernet port, CSI Camera port, DSI display port, Micro SD port,  Wifi and Bluetooth.

 ![](https://user-images.githubusercontent.com/22341150/38555690-f7a5ee84-3cbe-11e8-9622-2c7700dcbfc5.jpg)

+#### Camera Module V2
+The v2 Camera Module has a Sony IMX219 8-megapixel sensor.
+It supports 1080p30, 720p60 and VGA90 video modes, as well as still capture.
+The camera works with all models of Raspberry Pi 1, 2, and 3.
+It can be accessed through the MMAL and V4L APIs, and there are numerous third-party libraries built for it, including the Picamera Python library.
+It attaches via a 15cm ribbon cable to the CSI port on the Raspberry Pi.

 ![](https://user-images.githubusercontent.com/22341150/38555697-01d20460-3cbf-11e8-9c04-625d9effda03.jpg)